 - When you start the braid, pinch the strands together so they stick together before you continue braiding.

-- You can braid the bread in a traditional shape or make a round challah for Rosh Hashana.
+- You can braid the bread traditionally or make a round challah for Rosh Hashana.
 Flatten the dough as you would, making cinnamon rolls to make round challah.
 Add a layer of raisins (or finely diced apples and cinnamon sugar) to the dough.
 Roll the dough like cinnamon rolls.
 Twist the roll around itself like a snail shell.
 Pinch the ends to seal it.

 How To Serve Challah

-Challah is typically served at Shabbat at sundown, before the evening meal.
-A prayer is recited over the challah.
-Then everyone grabs a piece of the loaf.
-You will also see challah served on special occasions and many Jewish celebrations and holidays.
+Challah is typically served on Shabbat at sundown, before the evening meal.
+A prayer is recited over the challah, and everyone grabs a piece.
+You will also see challah served on special occasions, Jewish celebrations, and holidays.

 You can top your challah with many things, including poppy seeds, sesame seeds, and everything bagel topping.

 Storing this bread is easy.
-You can store it in an air-tight container, sliced or whole, for up to 2 days on the counter.
+You can store it in an airtight container, sliced or whole, on the counter for up to 2 days.
 I like to freeze my challah.
 To do this, you can freeze it sliced or whole.
-Place the cooled loaf into a freezer bag and squeeze out the extra air before sealing it.
+Place the cooled loaf into a freezer bag and squeeze the extra air before sealing it.

 - Gluten Free Garlic Knots